Content Marketing Without a Blog: Successful SEO With Other Written Content

 • Present a description of an included image or video

-However, be sure you don’t stuff as much copy as possible on a landing page or product page, but instead identify opportunities across each type of page where adding copy can provide value to a customer and additional context to the search engines.
+Note: You don’t have to stuff as much copy as possible on a landing page or product page.
+Instead, identify opportunities across each type of page where adding copy can provide value to a customer and additional context for search engines.

 2. Produce Content on Third-Party Platforms